pyvista/pyvista/docs/extras/building_vtk.rst

 Off-Screen Plotting GPU Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-VTK supports rendering with EGL, enabling rapid off-screen using GPU
+VTK supports rendering with EGL, enabling rapid off-screen rendering
+using GPU hardware acceleration without installing a virtual
-hardware acceleration.
-The default VTK wheels are not built with this
+framebuffer.
+The default VTK wheels are not built with this feature,
-feature, but you can build VTK for off-screen plotting using GPU
+but you can build VTK for off-screen plotting using GPU support by
-support by modifying the above ``cmake`` command with:
+modifying the above ``cmake`` command with:

 .. code-block:: bash

     # install OpenGL with EGL (Linux/Debian)
-    sudo apt-get install libegl1-mesa-dev -y
+    sudo apt-get install libegl1-mesa-dev

     # CentOS
-    sudo yum install mesa-libEGL-devel -y
+    sudo yum install mesa-libEGL-devel

     -DVTK_OPENGL_HAS_EGL=True \